thomasmf/nomenine-defunct/documentation/tutorial/objectives.md

         ( square 5 )

-Notice that the parameter of 'average' is simply a fist order class.
+Notice that the parameter of **average** is simply a fist order class.
 Nominine support both named parameters as well as parameters with default values.
 More on parameters later.